 Next, we identified, for each ordination, the ten ASVs most closely related to the three constrains which behaved in a similar fashion (productivity measures of root fresh weight, shoots fresh weight and fruit number).
-These ASVs were considered as putative candidates sequences most positively impacted (increase presence of the ASV) by fertilization.
-We further analysed the corresponding sequences for these eigthy candidates (ten candidates * eight ordinations) ASVs in two seperate alignments (one for fungi and one for bacterial ASVs) and their accompanying neighbouring joining trees.
+These ASVs were considered as putative candidate sequences most positively impacted (increase presence of the ASV) by fertilization.
+We further analysed the corresponding sequences for these eigthy candidates (ten candidates * eight ordinations) ASVs in two separate alignments (one for fungi and one for bacterial ASVs) and their accompanying neighbouring joining trees.
 In fungi, we identified one cluster of ASVs taxonomically assigned to Olpidium brassicae (fungal obligate parasite in the phylum Chytridiomycota) that forms the majority of ASVs most closely related to productivity.
 In addition, we identified five different ASVs in both species and both root and soil closely related phylogenetically.
 Given that no taxonomy was assigned to these sequences through the dada2 RDP bootstrap approach, we used a BLASTn Altschul et al. (1997) approach (against NCBI nr) to identify the most closely related sequences.
 We identified this cluster of ASVs as Rhogostoma schuessleri (BLASTn, e-value=2e-74), a protist in the phylum Cercozoa, which are known to be present in the soil and phyllosphere Dumack et al. (2017) .
 In bacteria-roots, we identified a cluster of ten closely related sequences taxonomically assigned to Chloroplast, and which likely originate from the plants themselves.
 We also identified a number of ASVs associated with productivity in the soil of both the pepper and tomato plants.
 Notably, ASV100 & ASV73 (Oerskovia spp.), ASV231 (Blastocatellaceae), ASV515, ASV1105 & ASV647 (Bacillaceae), ASV107 (Methyloligellaceae) and ASV95 & ASV107 (Santhobacteraceae) were identified.
 Figure 7: Neighbor-Joining trees of candidates ASVs (fungi & roots) associated with productivity measures

 DISCUSSION

 • Overall increases in productivity in both species (but mention that tomato were fertilized with hen manure as well). • A few words about the goal of the sequencing: very broad approach looking at lots of factors (fertilization, species, planting root, soil, fungal, bacterial). • A few words about the dada2 approach and its advantages (it’s reproducible, open & R based.
-It identifies unique (non-clustered) ASVs which can be compared among species) & disadvantages (essentially, the main disadvantage is that it identifies non-clustered ASVs, which means that most ASVs are unique, and not found anywhere else, which makes it hard to compare: see Sequencing paragraph in results). • Also, talk about advantages / disadvantages of the RDP bayesian classifier approach to taxonomy rather than a BLAST approach (a BLAST approach will always give you a result even if this result is false, an RDP will only give you a taxonomy (from Kindgom to species) if there is enough power/confidence in it).
+It identifies unique (non-clustered) ASVs which can be compared among species) & disadvantages (essentially, the main disadvantage is that it identifies non-clustered ASVs, which means that most ASVs are unique, and not found anywhere else, which makes it hard to compare: see Sequencing paragraph in results). • Also, talk about advantages / disadvantages of the RDP bayesian classifier approach to taxonomy rather than a BLAST approach (a BLAST approach will always give you a result even if this result is false, an RDP will only give you a taxonomy (from Kingdom to species) if there is enough power/confidence in it).
 Also any taxonomy classification largely depends on the database you have. • Talk about effect of treatment on root + soil on overall (alpha) diversity. • Talk about effect of treatment on root + soil on differences in species composition among sites (beta diversity) • Talk about the fact in the roots, we most likely sequenced the plant itself, rather than the bacteria. • Discuss some of the candidate ASVs identified based on the ordinations and Figure 7. • Follow-up work: ?

 REFERENCES